Animations & Cartoons

 Can electric fish give you an electric shock?

 Most of them can't!
-The majority of the electric fish species only produce weak EODs (ranging from 10Hz to 2000Hz).
-It is used to navigation and communication.
+The majority of the electric fish species only produce weak EODs (ranging up to 2300Hz).
+It is used for navigation and communication.
 In addition to weak EODs, the electric eels (genus Electrophorus) generate strong EODs up to 860V for hunting and self-defense (Animation 3).

 Animation 2: Wave EODs have no pauses between them.
-Thus that they represent a continuous wave and are of a constant frequency that may be modulated when the fish is excited (orange graphic in the bottom).
+Thus that they represent a continuous wave and are of a constant frequency that may be modulated when the fish is excited (orange graphic at the bottom).
 Heard in a speaker (turn speakers on!), wave EODs sound like a musical instrument playing a constant tone.
-As for example, in species of glass electric knifefishes (genus Eigenmannia).
+For example, in species of glass electric knifefishes (genus Eigenmannia).

-Animation 3: Electric eels possess three electric organs: Main, Hunter’s and Sachs'.
-Main and Hunter’s electric organs produce high voltage electric organ discharges (used to self defense and predation) and Sachs' generates the low-voltage EODs (pulse EODs used to navigation and communication).
+Animation 3: Electric eels possess three electric organs: Main, Hunter’s, and Sachs'.
+Main and Hunter’s electric organs produce high-voltage electric organ discharges (used for self-defense and predation) and Sachs' generates the low-voltage EODs (pulse EODs used for navigation and communication).
 Nonetheless, all three electric organs fire during the high-voltage EODs.
 Electric organs are composed by thousands of electrocytes organized as batteries in series.
-Electrocytes when at rest, have negative ion charge inside (relative to the positive ion outside) and therefore a charge of 0 mV.
+Electrocytes when at rest, have a negative ion charge inside (relative to the positive ion outside) and therefore a charge of 0 mV.
 However, when activated (by the motor neuron activities) the positive ions flow inside the electrocyte, causing a potential reverse of c.
 150mV.
 So, when the electrocytes are excited at the same time they produce voltages up to 860 V.

 Fed in a speaker, electric eel pulse EODs are single clicks that can be slow (eel resting or swimming slowly) or fast (eel swimming fast) depending on the fish's activity